This is the ultimate guide to email marketing in 2022.

 It’s one of the few platforms that lets you keep it simple.
 But if you do want to dig into more complicated stuff, you can.

-Pricing is free up to 2k subscribers (with limited features).
+Pricing is free for up to 2k subscribers (with limited features).
 Their pro plans start at $10/month.

 With a focus on drag-and-drop design and ecommerce platform integration, Constant Contact is definitely focused on the ecommerce market.
 That said, quite a few bloggers, nonprofits and service businesses use it too.